zkxxdiv/eiffel-operations-extension/usage-examples/artifact-deployment-lifecycle.md

 Using its SERVICE link, the EiffelServiceReturnedEvent (ServR1) declares a link to EiffelServiceDeployedEvent (ServD1).

 # ServDi1
-The EiffelServiceDiscontinuedEvent is to declare that a activity to tear down a Service Instance has completed.
+The EiffelServiceDiscontinuedEvent is to declare that an activity to tear down a Service Instance has completed.
 The tear down of a service instance may be exectuted by a Cloud Orchestractor/scheduler.
 Using its SERVICE link, the EiffelServiceDiscontinuedEvent (ServDi1) declares a link to EiffelServiceDeployedEvent (ServD1).

 ## Metrics and Tracability examples